slatron/code-examples/README.md

 You can view the app by cloning this repo and opening `index.html` in a browser

+Some examples that call external files require a local server to run

 #### Examples

 Add code example objects to `examples.js`